Last Updated on April 27, 2023

 1.)
 True display models are abused in stores, by employees (and customers) who aren’t concerned about the future well-being of the item.

 2.)
-Most “display models” are actually customer returned merchandise being marketed as display models – in which case, you never know what the previous owner did with it.
-It’s very common to receive customer returned merchandise that smells like bleach at best, and covered in hair at worst!
+Most “display models” are actually customer returned merchandise being marketed as display models.
+You never know what the previous owner did with it.

-Did you notice how in both packages above, the cover was neatly and tightly folded?
-The surface of the duvet cover seen from the front was smooth, and free of wrinkles, or dimples.
+Did you notice how in the package above, the cover was neatly and tightly folded?
+The surface of the duvet cover seen from the front is smooth and wrinkle-free.

-On the other hand, if the does the cover look wrinkled, ruffled, or lumpy?
+On the other hand, does the cover look wrinkled, ruffled, or lumpy?
 Wrinkles, ruffles, lumps, and bulging packages are all signs of something that has been possibly used.
-Like this: